Tropic Thunder: Casting

-Cruise was initially set to cameo as Stiller's character's agent, Rick Peck.
+Tom Cruise was initially set to cameo as Stiller's character's agent, Rick Peck.
 Instead, Cruise suggested adding a studio head character, and the idea was incorporated into the script.
 Stiller and Cruise worked together to create the new character, Les Grossman, as a middle-aged businessman.
 The role required that Cruise don a fatsuit, large prosthetic hands, and a bald cap.
 It was Cruise's idea to give the character large hands and dance to "Low".
 Stiller intended to keep Cruise's role a secret until the film's release.
 In addition, Paramount Pictures refused to release promotional pictures of Cruise's character to the media.
 In November 2007, images of Cruise wearing a bald headpiece and a fatsuit appeared on Inside Edition, as well as on the Internet.
 Cruise's attorneys threatened a lawsuit if photos showing Cruise in costume were published.
 They approached various sites that were hosting the image and quickly had it removed.
 A representative for Cruise stated: "Mr. Cruise's appearance was supposed to be a surprise for his fans worldwide.
 Paparazzi have ruined what should have been a fun discovery for moviegoers."
 The photography agency INF, who debuted the image, responded with a statement: "While these pictures were taken without breaking any criminal or civil laws, we've decided to pull them from circulation effective immediately."

 Serving as a last-minute replacement, Tobey Maguire was available to be on set for only two hours to film his scenes in Satan's Alley.
 Downey said he was amazed Maguire would agree to do the film and felt like they were creating a "karmic pay-off" for their scenes together in the 2000 film Wonder Boys, where Downey's character has a one-night stand with Maguire's character.
 After Cruise vacated the role of Rick Peck, Owen Wilson was cast to play the part.
 Following his suicide attempt in August 2007, Wilson dropped out of the film and was replaced by Matthew McConaughey.